 Words that changed our lives- post-traumatic stress disorder

 Military medicine now recognizes post-traumatic stress disorder (PTSD) as a common result of service in combat; 40 years ago it was unrecognized and untreated.
-There were no support groups, counselling or rehabilitative services available.
+There were no support groups, counseling or rehabilitative services available.

 My husband didn’t talk about his military service, so for years we both suffered the effects of unrecognized PTSD.
 By the mid-1980s veterans’ groups pushed to recognize and honor Vietnam veterans’ service and encouraged discussion about the psychic trauma many of them dealt with; and with that came opportunities for treatment and healing.